elm-community/js-integration-examples/more/webcomponents/README.md

 Although there is [a polyfill][customized-polyfill] it's probably best to ignore that part of the spec, it's not safe to use as [is documented in this w3c issue][w3c-nope] and layering polyfills upon polyfills onto each other might have consequences.

-Also note that Elm's virtual-dom does not support creating these customized built-ins, see the [#Gotchas section](#gotchas) for more information.
+Also note that Elm's virtual-dom does not support creating these customized built-ins, see the [gotchas section](#gotchas) for more information.

 [customized-polyfill]: https://github.com/ungap/custom-elements-builtin
 [webkit-nope]: https://bugs.webkit.org/show_bug.cgi?id=182671